Empirical comparison of win ratio and joint frailty models for recurrent event endpoints with applications in oncology and cardiology: Statistical methods

 \subsubsection{Pairing strategy}

 Three main pairing strategies exist to form treated-control pairs for comparison \cite{Pocock2012-jk,Pocock2024-fn}: the matched-pair approach, the unmatched approach, and the stratified approach.

 In the matched-pair strategy, a pre-specified prognostic risk score is first computed from baseline covariates -- typically using a Cox model excluding the treatment effect.
 Within each study arm, we then rank patients according to this score, and we create 1:1 cross-arm pairs by matching individuals with similar predicted risk.
 Patients in the larger arm who cannot be matched are dropped from the analysis.
-The principal strengths are improved comparability (as pairs have similar baseline prognoses), interpretability at the patient level ("like-with-like" pairing), and often greater efficiency when strong prognostic factors exist; limitations include dependence on a predefined risk model and the discard of unmatched patients (reducing precision).
-For this reason, researchers often favor the unmatched approach \cite{Redfors2020-qd,ajufo_fallacies_2023}.
+The principal strengths are improved comparability (as pairs have similar baseline prognoses), interpretability at the patient level ("like-with-like" pairing), and often greater efficiency when strong prognostic factors exist.

 The unmatched approach generates all possible treated-control pairs without relying on a risk model or matching algorithm.
 Its strengths are maximal use of all randomized patients and broad applicability when credible risk scores are unavailable or disputed.
 However, because pairs are formed across the entire risk spectrum, many comparisons involve patients with markedly different baseline prognoses, which can dilute contrasts compared to risk-matched methods.
 Moreover, the induced dependence (each patient appears in many pairs, implying non-independent pairs) complicates variance estimation and hence hypothesis testing.